 This course is worth 1.5 CE.

-- Definition and presentation of laryngospasm
+- The definition and presentation of laryngospasm

-- Prevention methods of laryngospasm
+- Potential treatments of laryngospasm

 Purchase of this course grants access for one year and requires an internet connection, computer with video and audio capabilities, and in some cases, Adobe Reader to view handouts and articles.